"Life is really simple, but we insist on making it complicated."

 If you realize that the only thing permanent in life is change, then you will treat the good things in your life the same way as the bad things in your life.
 You will not become emotional over them, and you will not be attached to them.

-Do not rely on anything in this world to make you happy because everything is temporary – it all turns into something else.
+Do not rely on anything in this world to make you happy because everything is temporary—it all turns into something else.

 Whatever excites you, go do it.
 Whatever drains you, stop doing it.

-16. All we have is the present moment, so live in the moment.
+15. Live in the Present: All we have is the present moment, so live in the moment.
 Be spontaneous.
 Forget about yesterday.
 Do not worry about the future.

 Sooner or later that present moment will be you or someone you care about’s last.
 All that you are attached to, everything that you love, all that you know, will someday be gone.
 Really reflect on that and let it sink in until it’s internalized.

-17. Life is uncertain.
+16. Accept Life’s Uncertainty: Life is uncertain.
 Don’t wait around for perfect moments because perfect moments simply don’t exist.

 Learn to be calm and peaceful under all conditions.
 Observe everything in your life without judgment or interference.
 Allow others to live their lives without criticism.
+Be non-judgmental.

-19. Don’t take yourself or life too seriously.
+18. Lightheartedness: Don’t take yourself or life too seriously.

+Trust your experience.
 It makes no difference what you read or what anybody else tells you.
 You’re the one who needs to have the experience for yourself.
 When you find that anything agrees with reason and is favorable to the good and benefits everyone, then accept it and live up to it.

-25. This world can never bring you lasting happiness; it’s impossible.
+25. Happiness Within: This world can never bring you lasting happiness; it’s impossible.
 It might seem to make you happy for a while when you get something you desire, but that feeling is temporary.
 True happiness comes from nothing.

 When your happiness arises from nothingness, it’s genuine because nothing created it, and nothing can take it away.
 If something external makes you happy, the loss of it will lead to misery.
 But when you learn to find happiness from nothing, it becomes everlasting.
 It will never leave you because there is nothing to change.